mathie/nanowrimo/_drafts/the-single-irresponsibility-principle.md

 public API together.
 Our internal interests might change, and we can't ever break a commitment to our public API users.

-OK, let's be pragmatic about it.
+OK, let's be "pragmatic" about it.
 We don't need the private API to interact with the JavaScript rich client today, so we can ignore that today, and implement it tomorrow.
 We still need the public API, though.
 No responsible Web 2.0 application can exist on the Internet without an API for the hordes of third